OctopusDeploy/docs/docs/projects/version-control/ocl-file-format.md

 ---
 title: OCL Syntax for Config as Code
-description: A description of  for Octopus Deploy's OCL file format.
+description: A description of Octopus Deploy's OCL file format.
 position: 70
 ---